crytic/contract-explorer/README.md

 ### From the Visual Studio Marketplace

-Install `Slither` from the Visual Studio Marketplace.
+Install `Slither` from the Visual Studio Marketplace within the Extensions tab of Visual Studio Code.

 ### From Source